ansys/pydpf-core/docs/source/user_guide/xmlfiles.rst

 installed Ansys version.
 For example, if you are using Ansys 2022 R2, it looks for the ``AWP_ROOT222`` environment variable to find the root folder.

-ANSYS_ROOT_FOLDER is not an environment variable and can not be set accordingly.
+ANSYS_ROOT_FOLDER is not an environment variable and cannot be set accordingly.

 ``<DefaultPlugin>`` element
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~